Ratatam123/HappyRent/README.md

 #### Issues

 The log out functionality sometimes doesn't work properly after a user is being logged in for a longer period of time.
-The issue is likely linked to the expiration of the OAuth token on the Google side.
+The issue is likely linked to problems in the communication with the Google API.
 Suggestions for improvements in the code are welcome.
 Relevant functions in *routes.py*:

 ```python
 google_login()
 google_logged_in(blueprint, token)
 logout()
 ```

+#### "CRUD" (create, read, update, delete) functionality

+Once logged in a user can create an offer by clicking *Create an Offer!* in the navigation bar on top of the site.
+The button *My Offers* on the other hand lists for the user logged in to read, update and delete his own offers.

 ### JSON API endpoints